WHS-ASAP/ASAP/README.md

 # ASAP
-This WhiteHat School Project is an open-source, analysis tool to support for App Vulnerability Manual Analysis hackers.
+This WhiteHat School Project is an open-source, analysis tool to support for App Vulnerability Manual Analysis hackers and app developers.

 The ASAP tool basically provides possible locations for vulnerabilities in code obtained using the jadx decompiler.

 ASAP only supports static analysis.

 ---
-The ASAP Project supports:
- * l
- - i
+Scope of Vulnerabilities in ASAP Tools:
+   + WebView
+   + DeepLink
+   + SQL_Injection
+   + HardCoded
+   + Permission
+   + Crypto
- + st
+   + LogE (부연설명 추가)

 ## Install